JB - TRANSGENDER STUDENTS

 - The Superintendent and/or building principal may institute in-service training and/or distribute educational materials about transgender issues to school staff as they deem appropriate.

-- Teachers and other staff who have responsibilities for a transgender student with a plan will receive support in implement the plan.
+- Teachers and other staff who have responsibilities for a transgender student with a plan will receive support in implementing the plan.

 - ACAA - Harassment and Sexual Harassment of Students